huggingface/hub-docs/docs/hub/spaces-overview.md

 </div>

 Variables are publicly accessible and viewable and will be automatically added to Spaces duplicated from your repository.
 They are exposed to your app as environment variables.
+For Static Spaces, they are available through client-side JavaScript in `window.huggingface.variables`.
 For Docker Spaces, check out [environment management with Docker](./spaces-sdks-docker#secrets-and-variables-management).

 Secrets are private and their value cannot be retrieved once set.
 They won't be added to Spaces duplicated from your repository.
 The secrets will be exposed to your app with [Streamlit Secrets Management](https://blog.streamlit.io/secrets-in-sharing-apps/) if you use Streamlit, and as environment variables in other cases.
 For Docker Spaces, please check out [environment management with Docker](./spaces-sdks-docker#secrets-and-variables-management).
 Users are warned when our `Spaces Secrets Scanner` [finds hard-coded secrets](./security-secrets).